Arbitrary inference: Burns

+In other studies

 Other scientists have also applied Beck's principle of arbitrary inference in studies on emotion in depressive patients.
 These studies showed that, in support of Beck's model on depression, arbitrary inferences were some the most common thoughts during the exercises.
 This lends to the necessity of cognitive therapy, especially for couples, so as to lessen some of these thoughts.